swcarpentry/git-novice/_episodes/07-github.md

 > ## Proxy
 >
-> If the network you are connected to uses a proxy there is an chance that your
+> If the network you are connected to uses a proxy there is a chance that your
 > last command failed with "Could not resolve hostname" as the error message.
 To
 > solve this issue you need to tell Git about the proxy:
 >